 Mr Homsany has significant board experience with public listed companies in Australia and Canada.
 He is the Chairman of ASX listed copper explorer Redstone Resources Ltd and TSX-V listed iron ore and gold explorer Central Iron Ore Limited.
-Mr Homsany is a Non-Executive Director of the Health Insurance Fund of Australia Limited and is Chairman of its Audit and Risk Committee.
+Mr Homsany is currently the Chairman of the Health Insurance Fund of Australia Limited.